PeterYHChen/federal-reserve-statement-info-extractor/README.md

 - Unspecified Text Comparison:
 ```
-Write code to create a “what is different” from the previous statement to the current statement, similar to the WSJ
+Write code to create a “what is different” from the previous statement to the current statement, similar to WSJ
 ```

 - Information Extraction: